Kitten (band): 2016–2018: Heaven or Somewhere in Between & Pink Champagne

-2019–2020: Pride Month covers, Goodbye Honeymoon Phase & second studio album
+2019–2021: Pride Month covers, Goodbye Honeymoon Phase & Personal Hotspots

 In June 2019, Kitten announced that they would be covering a song by an LGBT musician each week of Pride Month.
 The covers, which were shared via PAPER Magazine, included "Your Song" by Elton John, "It's My Party" by Lesley Gore, and "Do You Really Want to Hurt Me" by Culture Club.

 On August 15, 2019, Kitten shared a new song, "Memphis", and announced an upcoming extended play.
 The title of the EP was initially revealed to be Honeymoon Phase, but it was later renamed Goodbye Honeymoon Phase.
 The day after its premiere, "Memphis" was officially released as a single, and its music video was shared.
 The EP's title track was released as the second single on September 20, 2019; Chaidez described its sound as "Avril Lavigne meets PC Music".
 On October 11, Kitten revealed the album cover and track listing of the extended play.
 Goodbye Honeymoon Phase was released on October 18, 2019.
 On the same day, the band shared the music video for the EP track "Me".

 Kitten made an appearance on the first season of the Netflix original series I'm with the Band: Nasty Cherry, which was released in November 2019.
 The docuseries is about the formation of the girl band Nasty Cherry, for which Kitten's Chloe Chaidez plays guitar.

 An acoustic version of "Memphis" was released by Kitten in February 2020.
 In May 2020, the band released a new single titled "My House".

 On October 28, 2020, Kitten released the song "Angelina".
 It is the lead single from their upcoming second studio album, which is scheduled for release in 2021 through Sony Music subsidiary The Orchard.
 The song's title alludes to actress Angelina Jolie, as well as Los Angeles, where the band is based.
 A music video for the track was released the following day, and was directed by Chloe Chaidez's mother Natalie Chaidez.
 A further four singles have since been released to promote the band's second album: "What Year Are We In" in November 2020, "Daddy Don't Take My Phone" in December 2020, "Do U Still Love Me?" in January 2021, and "American Football" in February 2021.